-The Paid performance report is used to analyze your paid advertising performance.
-This report only shows connected marketing channels that had marketing spend in the selected period.
+The Paid Performance Report helps you analyze the results of your paid advertising.
+It only includes connected marketing channels that had spend during the selected period.

 Campaign results

-Do you want to know more about the key-metrics in Billy Grace?
+Would you to know more about the key-metrics in Billy Grace?
 Read this article.

 Grouping